gridonic/idea-live-templates/README.md

-# idea-live-templates
+# IDEA Live Templates

-A collection of Live Templates for PhpStorm
+A collection of useful live templates that you can use within your PhpStorm or IntelliJ IDEA installation.